andreasthoelke/dotfiles/.vim/help.md

-ger         - Curl send sting in line to localhost, show response get/T       - type hole. at cursor/ in do block (Todo: should not affect undo) leader cv   - VirtualtextClear gen         - runs an Effect top-level val in NodeJS.
+ger         - Curl send sting in line to localhost, show response get/T       - type hole. at cursor/ in do block (Todo: should not affect undo) leader cv   - VirtualtextClear gen/N       - runs an top-level val/function with no args in NodeJS.

 ## Hs API Explore